jayoung/pamlWrapper/README.md

 I also created a shiny app to help visualize sitewise (and branchwise) PAML results.
 The apps can be run [here](https://jyoungfhcrc.shinyapps.io/pamlApps/) and the underlying code is [here](https://github.com/jayoung/pamlApps) (R functions can also be used in a standalone way)

 # To do

-For the `--usertree` option: I want to add some checks if the user specifies `--usertree`.
-Check alignment and tree have same seqnames, maybe remove branch lengths etc.  Might also need to swap in names using the aliases file, because in the alignment I might have truncated some long names before running PAML.
-The user will assume the tree file and fasta file they supplied as inputs should have the same names.

 Add the ability to run only model 0 and model 0fixed on an alignment containing only 2 seqs.
 Tree is meaningless, and PHYML fails when there's only two seqs.
 But I can make a fake tree `(seq1,seq2);` and PAML will work.